 Underrated cities in Eastern Europe generally attract fewer visitors than their counterparts in the western parts of the continent.
 That situation is changing.
-One of the eastern cities that is attracting more attention these days offers a beautiful array of vistas.
-It is Dubrovnik, an Adriatic gem on the coast of Croatia.
+Here are five must-see, previously underrated Eastern European cities.

 Beyond cruise ship arrivals, relatively few visitors to Europe experience Dubrovnik.
 It isn't among the front-line destinations, but perhaps it should be on that list.